 We then start coding the component.
 We're using search as the selector, making a few imports and using the following template.
-The template is a bit long because we're putting some reasonable styles on it, but it isn't particularly complicated, relative to what we've done so far:
+The template is a bit long because we're putting some reasonable styles on it using the CSS framework Bootstrap68, but it isn't particularly complicated, relative to what we've done so far:

 '''

-@Component({

-16

-17

-selector: 'search',

-18

-template: '
+1

 Search

-19

-20

-21

->

-22
+2

+3

 <input type="text" #newquery

+4

+5

 [value]="query"

-23
+6

 (keydown.enter)="submit(newquery.value)">

-24

-25

 <button (click)="submit(newquery.value)">Search

-26
+7

+8

+9

+10

+12

+No tracks were found with the term '{{ query }}'

 '''

-30 No tracks were found with the term '{{ query }}'